borntofrappe/the-nature-of-code/README.md

 #### Curvy boundary

 A curved surface is introduced with a `ChainShape`.
 This particular shape accepts as argument a series of points, which are then connected to make up the object.
-Using a distribution or a trigonometric function, the effect is that the points produce the desired visual.
+Using a particular distribution or a trigonometric function, the effect is that the points produce the desired visual.

+_Please note:_

+- the demo creates a chain shape with the cosine function.
+In future projects, however, the `Terrain` entity is modified to experiment with other values and distributions.

 #### Complex shapes

-There are at least two different approaches to building complex shapes: use a `PolygonShape`, detailing the vertices of the desired outline; fix multiple shapes to the same body.
+There are at least two different approaches to building complex shapes:

+1. use a `PolygonShape`, detailing the vertices of the desired outline;

+2. fix multiple shapes to the same body.

 The second approach is the topic of the demo, and the reason the `ComplexShape` entity actually introduces two rectangle shapes.

-_Please note_:

-- in the demo I've decided to update the terrain to instead use `love.math.noise` and the connected noise function.
-This is just a matter of preference and in order to rehearse the concept of a chain shape

 #### Joint